deepconrad/Conrad-nit-Series/README.md

 ## Intended Use

-Conrad NIT 120B is intended for controlled AI environments that require structured generation and reasoning.
+Conrad NIT Model is intended for controlled AI environments that require structured generation and reasoning.

 Example use cases:
 - conversational AI systems